Accreditation

 - Membership in State and National Societies

-- Attending “Incident Learning” sessions
+- Attend “Incident Learning” sessions

-- Attending grand rounds, Departmental chart rounds
+- Attend grand rounds, Departmental chart rounds and multidisciplinary rounds

-- Maintain knowledge of current practices by pursuing ARRT continuing education.
+- Maintain knowledge of current ARRT practices.